Location: You are the clerking FY1 on the acute medical take

 Note to actor: Try to restrain yourself from volunteering too much information – you may do so when prompted (that is, by a specific question, not a general one).
 If a student is on the wrong line of clinical reasoning do not fuel this line of thinking, state no to the question as being ambiguous may prompt further questioning and does not allow the student to be appropriately tested.
 The aim of the exercise is to take a focused history; short answers are required.

-You are a 75 year old patient who has been feeling terribly breathless recently.
+You are a 75 year old patient who has been feeling terribly breathless recently and you have started coughing a lot.
 Your daughter came to visit and called an ambulance.

 If asked you can usually walk to the shops about 200m away, you do become a little breathless but this does not bother you, you now struggle to move from the bed to the chair, stairs are almost impossible at the moment but you used to be able to climb them.
 You have to stop walking because you become so breathless.
+Your GP a couple of years ago gave you a blue inhaler which you use occasionally but now you are using it all the time.
 You usually cough a lot but you have noticed over the past week you are bringing up a lot more than usual, this is white clear mucus with no blood.

 You are concerned about your breathing because it has never been this bad before and you are worried you wont be able to do all the housework or shopping like you used to.
 You enjoy living with your partner and you are worried if you cannot do these tasks then you might have to go into a nursing home which you do not want.
 You are willing to do what the doctor thinks is best.